pyroesp/pyroesp.github.io/_posts/2019-04-24-Game-Boy-Oscilloscope-part-2.md

 layout: post
 title:  "Game Boy Oscilloscope, part 2"
 date:   2019-04-24 05:00:00 +0200
-categories: [electronics, PCB design, KiCad]
+categories: [electronics, PCB design, KiCad, Game Boy, Oscilloscope]
 ---

 *Recap:*
-In the November magazine of Elektor 2000, there's an article from Steve Willis who made a cartridge for the Game Boy named GBDSO.
+In the October/November magazine of Elektor 2000, there was an article from Steve Willis who made a cartridge for the Game Boy named GBDSO.
-This cartridge converted the Game Boy into a 2 channel oscilloscope.
+This cartridge made the Game Boy into a 2 channel oscilloscope.

 These are it's key features :
 - Dual trace display